Jewish boys are generally Nice Guys

 Anime and Manga

-- Subverted by Benny from Black Lagoon.
-The only way he could ever be considered "nice" is by comparison to his co-workers.
-Sure, he's friendlier than Revy (but so are most rabid wolverines), and prefers electronics to guns, but that's it.
-He's utterly cynical to the point of apathy, and has no compunctions about participating in murder, grave robbing, human trafficking and the other nice things the Black Lagoon company does for money.
+- Zig-zagged by Benny from Black Lagoon.
+He is definitely friendlier than Revy (but so are most rabid wolverines), and prefers electronics to guns, but like his co-workers he's utterly cynical to the point of apathy, and has no compunctions about participating in murder, grave robbing, human trafficking and the other nice things the Black Lagoon company does for money.

 - Dan Dreiberg, from Watchmen, is Ambiguously Jewish, but according to Word of God is actually a lapsed Calvinist.
 Nonetheless, the fact he behaves a lot like a nice Jewish boy is almost certainly partially responsible for the widespread fanon that he's a Jew.